stephen-carver-dc8/seas-8405-carver-hw9/deliverables/report.md

     * **Security Best Practices:** Implementing defense-in-depth, including input validation, network segmentation, and egress filtering.
     * **Security Testing:** Regularly performing vulnerability scanning and penetration testing.
     * **Logging and Monitoring:** Enhancing logging to detect suspicious activities, such as unusual outbound connections or JNDI lookup attempts (even if blocked).
 The `log4j2.xml` configuration can be reviewed to ensure appropriate log levels and appenders are in place for monitoring.

-The `docker-compose.yml` files for "before" and "after" are identical in terms of service definitions and ports, indicating the core infrastructure setup did not change, only the application code and its dependencies.
-The `log4j2.xml` configuration file also remained unchanged between the "before" and "after" states, focusing the mitigation efforts on the library version and application code.